J-CF-Leung/Study_Vault/Physics/Thermal Physics/Classical Thermodynamics.md

 - Hence, for the _internal energy_ of the system to be known, $S$ and $V$ must be known
 - They are known as the "natural variables" for $U$, as knowing $U(S,V)$ then gives _complete thermodynamic information_ for the system
 	- If $U$ is known as a function of $T$ and $V$, then there are still _unknowns_ for the system (in this case, $S$ and $p$ are unknown)
+	- To find these unknowns, one would need _equations of state_ so one can state $U$ in terms of the _proper variables_

 ## Thermodynamic potentials
 - For an _isolated_ system, _entropy_ must _never decrease_